Dental specialties: when can you expect to be referred to a London specialist?

 All of these dental specialists would have undertaken formal postgraduate courses to qualify them and enable them to be registered as such.
 The GDC (General Dental Council) maintains a register of accredited dental specialists in the UK.
 Those with foreign training are evaluated and may also be accepted for accreditation.
 What are these dental specialities?

 This relates to the movement of teeth within the jaws, utilising braces, wires and increasingly ‘aligners’.
 Orthodontists often work with oral surgeons, providing combined treatment when jaw surgery is considered, for example, when one jaw is considerably too far forward or back relative to the other.

 This specialists deal with surgery of the oral cavity, generally in relation to complex tooth or cyst removal, wisdom tooth extraction, etc. The much more complex surgical procedures (often those including treatment with an orthodontist) may require the services of a maxilla-facial or craniofacial surgeon.
 Such a specialist is most likely to have both dental and medical qualifications as well as postgraduate training in this field.

 Specialists in this field carry out root canal treatments, often complex ones as well as any localised surgery that may, on occasion, be required in relation to the roots of teeth.

-This involves treating diseases and consequences of such diseases of the gums, more so than the teeth themselves.
+This involves treating diseases and the consequences of such gum diseases, more so than the teeth themselves.
 Periodontists often also carry out the placement of implants, although not usually the restorations (crowns, bridges etc.) that are placed onto the implants.